 Discount real estate brokers will list your property for as little as 1% — keeping in mind that you usually still have to pay a 2.6–3% buyer’s agent fee.

-We’ve reviewed six national and regional discount brokers that operate in Georgia.
+We’ve reviewed four national and regional discount brokers that operate in Georgia.

-Clever offers the lowest rates, with an added advantage: Clever lets you compare multiple agents from major brands like Keller Williams, Century 21, and RE/MAX.
-However, if you’re selling a particularly pricey home, the flat fees charged by Homie and Trelora could offer significant savings.
+In Georgia, Clever offers the lowest rates, with an added advantage: Clever lets you compare multiple agents from major brands like Keller Williams, Century 21, and RE/MAX.

 Ready to start saving?

 Find top agents who charge a flat $3,000 or 1%.
 Clever's agent-matching service is free, with NO obligation!

 Selling without an MLS listing

 It's always possible to try selling your house by owner without listing on the MLS.
 But this makes sense only if you already have a potential buyer lined up.

 That's because not listing on your local MLS means not getting the most effective exposure for your property.
 MLS listings are posted to every major real estate website.
 Plus, real estate agents access MLS listings to find properties for their clients.